The Clear Edge

 The Energy Depletion Pattern Sabotaging 2PM Performance

-Most founders have no idea which activities energize them and which ones drain them.
-They work through their days reactively, saying yes to whatever arrives and never mapping the energy impact.
+Most founders have no idea which activities energize them and which ones drain them, so they move through the week reactively, saying yes to whatever arrives and never mapping the energy impact; they optimize for time efficiency while accidentally filling their schedule with energy‑depleting work.

 Here’s where that shows up.